Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Embracing the Role of the Three-Eyed Raven:
-- The chapter opens with Bran Stark fully embracing his role as the Three-Eyed Raven, delving into his newfound powers and connection to the past.
+- The story continues with Bran Stark fully embracing his role as the Three-Eyed Raven, delving into his newfound powers and connection to the past.
 2. Unraveling the Secrets of Westeros' History:
 - Bran uses his abilities to explore the depths of Westeros' history, uncovering long-hidden secrets and untold truths.
 - He focuses on key events, such as the origins of the White Walkers and the truth behind the lineage of the Iron Throne.